stanford-cs149/asst2/README.md

 * You can assume all programs will either call only `run()` or only `runAsyncWithDeps()`; that is, you do not need to handle the case where a `run()` call needs to wait for all proceeding calls to `runAsyncWithDeps()` to finish.
 Note that this assumption means you can implement `run()` using appropriate calls to `runAsyncWithDeps()` and `sync()`.

-* You can assume your task system is called in a single thread only.
-That is, we won't be spawning multiple threads and calling your implementation from those threads.
+* You can assume the only multithreading going on is the multiple threads created by/used by your implementation.
+That is, we won't be spawning additional threads and calling your implementation from those threads.

 __Implement your part B implementation in the `part_b/` sub-directory to compare to the correct reference implementation (`part_b/runtasks_ref_*`).__